Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/conf_intro/CFTCOM.md

 title: "Communication media - CFTCOM  "
 linkTitle: "Communication media - CFTCOM "
 weight: 200
---- This topic describes the CFTCOM object and parameters.
+---This topic describes the CFTCOM object and parameters.
 You can use this command to define the communication media used by Transfer CFT.

 ****Related